backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Route53 Routing Policies.md

 - Use case would be to *load balance between different regions* or *test the new application version*.
 - We also use *weighted routing* for active active failover and active passive failover.

-### Active Active Failover
-- Use this failover configuration when you want *all of your resources to be available the majority of the time*.

-### Active Passive Failover
-- Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a *secondary resource or group of resources to be on standby* in case all the primary resources become unavailable.

 ## Latency based
 - **Redirect** to resource which has the **lowest latency**.